Tamburasca/fronius2influx/README.md

-# Monitoring a Fronius Photo Voltaic Infrastructure
+# Monitoring a Fronius PV Infrastructure

 Request monitoring data from a Fronius PV inverter's Rest API, foreward and store it in an InfluxDB for visualization in Grafana.
 Current application